Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices

-On all six devices, memory usage remains consistently around $3.8$GB and shows minimal variation during inference once the model weights are loaded into main memory from external storage.
+On all six devices, memory usage remains consistently around $3.8$GB when running Llama$2$-$7$B and below $1$GB when running Gemma$3$-$1$B. Additionally, it shows minimal variation during inference once the model weights are loaded into main memory from external storage.
 This consistency is due to the fact that llama.cpp applies for a fixed-size memory block during initialization, which remains constant once allocation is complete.
 The allocated memory is then segmented into various components for different variables, including model weights, KV-cache, buffers, context and etc.

-\begin{observation} LLMs running on mobile CPUs exhibit only slightly additional memory requirements beyond the model weights.
+\begin{observation} LLMs running on mobile CPUs require only slightly additional memory beyond the model weights.
 Specifically, for a $4$-bit quantized lightweight LLM with $7$B parameters, the maximum memory usage is no more than $4$GB.
 Moreover, the parameters of many popular lightweight LLMs range from $1$B to $5$B, which further reduces memory requirement.
 Thus, as long as a mobile device has more than $4$GB available RAM, it is sufficient to run these models locally. \end{observation}